 B.S. in Architectural Engineering

-The Bachlor of Science in Architectural Engineering curriculum prepares students for the building engineering field.
+The Bachelor of Science in architectural engineering curriculum prepares students for the building engineering field.
 Architectural engineers understand the integration of complex building systems in order to design functional structures that meet client needs.

 The pathway in electrical systems includes power distribution, utilities and lighting design.